ivanhykwong/Habitat-Type-Quality-HK/README.md

 ## GIS supplementary data:

-Unless otherwise specified, all datasets were collected and compiled from January to June 2024 and represent the conditions at that time.
+All datasets were collected and compiled from January to June 2024 and represent the conditions at that time.

 ### Environmental Raster: